MadJavaEntFall2018/week1-user-display-exercise-kbishell/README.md

 To begin using this project:

-1. Download the zip file from GitHub.
+1. Accept the assignment using the provided link.
+This will create a repository containing this exercise.
-2. Extract the zip on your computer.
+2. Copy the clone url from your repository in GitHub.
-3. From the IntelliJ Welcome Screen, choose "Open".
-Use the browser to navigate to the directory that you just extracted.
+3. From the IntelliJ Welcome Screen, check out the project from GitHub using the clone url you copied above.
 4. Edit the run configuration.
 5. Build and deploy.
 6. The application should deploy, but it will not function correctly since there is no database connected at this point.